 The rich whipped yogurt cream with the grilled peaches are a refreshing way to end an evening meal.

 Looking for an extra special dessert?
 Sip bourbon adding a little flare to this deliciously festive dessert.

 - 1 cup heavy cream

-- 4 tablespoons sugar (granulated, brown or organic coconut palm), divided
+- 4 tablespoons sweetener granulated, brown or organic coconut palm, Swerve, divided

 - mint leaves for garnish

 - Heat grill to medium.

 - Scrape the seeds from the vanilla bean into a medium bowl.
 Combine seeds, yogurt, bean, and 2 tablespoons sugar.
 Let flavors blend for 1 hour.
 Discard bean.

 - In a large bowl, use an electric mixer to whip the cream and 2 tablespoons of the sugar until it holds medium peaks (2 to 4 minutes).
 Gently fold in the yogurt and set aside.

 - Grease the grill grates and grill the peaches cut side down for 3-4 minutes or until tender.